mgrebenets/mgrebenets.github.io/_posts/2015-02-15-cocoapods-for-enterprise.md

 <!--more-->

-The "Enterpise" definition isn't that clear and is not something standard.
+The "Enterprise" definition isn't that clear and is not something standard.
 I will define it as follows.

 - Enterprise is a company that builds more that one app on the same platform.
 - Has a large number of in-house libraries and modules.